gbbest15/instaShop-Golang-Backend-Developer-Assessment/README.md

 # instaShop-Golang-Backend-Developer-Assessment

+**Documentation**

+For detailed documentation on the project's API endpoints, please refer to the Postman collection file located at `instaShop/insta-Shop.postman_collection.json`.
+This file contains information on how to interact with the API, including request and response formats.

 **Getting Started**

 To run this project, you need to have Go installed on your machine.
 If you haven't installed Go yet, follow the instructions on the official Go website: https://golang.org/dl/